pwwongaa/ucl_repo/README.md

 - Human entorhinal cortex
 - Single-nucleus RNA-seq (snRNA-seq)
 - Raw counts aggregated into pseudobulk format for AD vs. control groups in the astrocyte cell type
+- Processed into average expression profile of astrocytes in each patient sample

 ---